 - Resources for Individual Investors

 - Custodial Accounts

-This past fall, the IRS sent letters to over 10,000 cryptocurrency owners who may have neglected to pay taxes on the virtual investments or have failed to report income and pay taxes on cryptocurrency transactions.
+This past fall, the IRS sent letters to over 10,000 cryptocurrency owners who may have neglected to pay taxes on the virtual investments or have failed to report income and pay taxes on Bitcoin or other cryptocurrency transactions.

 Some cryptocurrency investors might not be aware of these tax implications when they initially invested in cryptocurrencies such as Bitcoin.

 The IRS treats cryptocurrency similar to property for tax reporting purposes: the sale or exchange of tokens is a taxable event.